- The Impacts

 4. What’s in the Package?

 It is recommended that good quality bikes are purchased and that there is local support for servicing the bikes.
 It is recommended that the school identify one or more people in the school or school or local community to be taught how to service bikes and then continue to service them.
 (See Bike Maintenance section).

 The largest bike can also be used by the teachers.
-It is recommend that step-through bikes are used as these are the easiest and safest bikes for riders to get on and off.
+It is recommended that step-through bikes are used as these are the easiest and safest bikes for riders to get on and off.

 It is recommended that each bike is individually numbered by the school (eg 1 to 50) so that the students can quickly identify the correct bike (size) for them to ride.

 A typical fleet of 50 bikes for a school would consist of:

 - 5 Adult Step thru bikes

 Bikes in Schools is all about regular and equal access to a bike for every child.
 For students with physical disabilities, this has been made possible thanks to the Halberg Disability Sport Foundation who have generously provided special purpose bikes for students at a number of different schools we have been working with.

 The Halberg Disability Sport Foundation’s Vision is to help build a society in which all New Zealanders have equal opportunity to participate in sport and recreation – with No Exceptions.
 The Foundation’s Mission is to enhance the lives of physically disabled New Zealanders by enabling them to participate in sport and recreation.

 For more details, please contact the Halberg Disability Sport Foundation (http://www.halbergallsports.co.nz/).